 It was concluded that there is no conclusive evidence to show that anti-inflammatory drugs like ibuprofen increase the risk of necrotising GAS infections, but may increase the risk of invasive GAS infection.
 Furthermore, children who were treated with paracetamol and ibuprofen were at the highest risk of invasive GAS infection.

 Based on both studies, there is some evidence which links ibuprofen use in chickenpox and risk of serious infections.

 A more recent meta-analysis (a study that looks at all available evidence) concluded that the majority of studies show an increased risk of secondary infections.
 However, it was noted that in many cases, ibuprofen was used after the onset of symptoms of secondary infection, and this creates some uncertainty (Stone et al., 2018).

 Nevertheless, there is a broad agreement in line with the NHS recommendation is not to use NSAIDs (ibuprofen) for the management of symptoms in chickenpox infections.

 Paracetamol is considered the first choice when it comes to the management of fever and associated symptoms in chickenpox.
 Paracetamol can be used in children aged two months and above.
-Calpol Infant, Six Plus is the or alternative brands of paracetamol ae suitable during chickenpox infection.
+Calpol Infant, Six Plus is the or alternative brand of paracetamol that is suitable for handling chickenpox infection.

-I dedicated a separate post on products which can be used to help with child’s skin itchiness during an episode of chickenpox.
-Broadly speaking products and medicines which are used to reduce skin itchiness can be divided into:
+Broadly speaking products and medicines which are used to reduce skin itchiness can be divided into:f

 - Topical products, which are applied directly to the skin such as calamine lotion & cream